 a dating app where both people put in half

-Dating apps profit when you
+Dating apps profit

-fail.
 We don't.

-Built for connection, not engagement, on the research the others bury.
+Built for connection, not validation.

 Starting at Utah Tech, Southern Utah University, and Brigham Young University.
 No spam, ever.